Quicr/laps/docs/relay-protocol.md

 ### Edge

 Edge relays are core relays that facilitate connections from clients and all [relay types](#relay-types).
-The Edge relay is a "**can do it all relay.**"
+The Edge relay is a "**can do it all relay**."

 These relays often have a lower vertical scale due to them having to maintain MoQT client connections.
-It is expected that there will be many edge relays based on MoQT client connections and bandwidth.
+It is expected that there will be many Edge relays based on MoQT client connections and bandwidth.

 **Edge relay operations:**

-- Performs everything a Via relay does.
+- Performs everything a Via relay does
-- Client connection server implementation of MoQT.
+- Client connection server implementation of MoQT
-- Handle several client connections, each of which have different QUIC transport encryption/decryption with varying high volume of stream changes based on group and subgroups as defined in MoQT.
+- Handles several client connections, each of which have different QUIC transport encryption/decryption with varying high volume of stream changes based on group and subgroups as defined in MoQT
-- Establishes data forwarding-plane to all subscribers based on subscribes and publisher announcements/connections.
+- Establishes data forwarding plane to all subscribers based on subscribes and publisher announcements/connections
-- Perform authorization validation and enforcement
+- Performs authorization validation and enforcement
-- Enforces administrative policy.
+- Enforces administrative policy
-- Perform edge defense with client connections by implementing rate limiting and other DoS mitigations
+- Performs edge defense with client connections by implementing rate limiting and other DoS mitigations
-- On-demand peering based on [selection algorithm](#selection-algorithm) to bring in Via relays to establish an optimized and efficient data forwarding-plane to subscribers.
+- On-demand peering based on [selection algorithm](#selection-algorithm) to bring in Via relays to establish an optimized and efficient data forwarding plane to subscribers
-- Receives and state maintains announcements from both MoQT client publishers and Stub relays.
+- Receives and state-maintains announcements from both MoQT client publishers and Stub relays

-Edge relays are expected to scale horizontally in a stateless fashion, supporting scale up and scale down based on demand in the region.
+Edge relays are expected to scale horizontally in a stateless fashion, supporting scale-up and scale-down based on demand in the region.
 Edge relays can be "right-sized" to fit the need of subscriber and publisher demand.

-Edges relays are often placed behind network load balancers, which can support **anycast** for both client and peering connections.
+Edge relays are often placed behind network load balancers, which can support **anycast** for both client and peering connections.

 ```mermaid
 ---